 Because nearly all patients with Hodgkin disease are now treated with chemotherapy, extended field radiation is seldom used any more.

 People who are getting a stem cell transplant may get radiation to the whole body along with high-dose chemotherapy, to try to kill lymphoma cells throughout the body.
 For more information on this procedure, see the section “High-dose chemotherapy and stem cell transplant.”

 Possible side effects

-Long-term side effects: Radiation therapy can also have long-term side effects.
-The most serious of these is the development of another cancer in the part of the body that was exposed to radiation.
+Long-term side effects: Radiation therapy can also have long-lasting effects.
+The most serious of these is the increased risk of another cancer in the part of the body that was exposed to radiation.

 In children, radiation that reaches the bones may slow their growth.
 Depending on where the radiation is given, this could result in deformities or a lack of growth to full height.
 Radiation to the lower part of the body in children and young adults might also affect fertility later in life.

-To reduce the risk of side effects, doctors carefully calculate the exact dose of radiation needed and aim the radiation beam as accurately as they can.
-Shields may also be placed over nearby parts of the body to protect them from the radiation.
-In girls and young women, the ovaries may be moved out of the way with minor surgery before radiation is given to help preserve fertility.
+To reduce the risk of side effects, doctors carefully calculate the exact dose of radiation needed and aim the radiation beams as accurately as they can.
+Shields might also be placed over nearby parts of the body to protect them from the radiation.
+In girls and young women, the ovaries might be moved out of the way with minor surgery before radiation is given to help preserve fertility.

-For more information about long-term side effects, see the section, “What happens after treatment for Hodgkin disease?”
-If you or your child are getting radiation therapy, ask your doctor about the possible long-term side effects.
+For more information about long-lasting side effects, see the section “What happens after treatment for Hodgkin disease?”
+If you or your child is getting radiation therapy, ask your doctor about the possible long-term side effects.

 To learn more about radiation therapy, see the Radiation Therapy section of our website or our document Understanding Radiation Therapy: A Guide for Patients and Families.